 The 2023 Duluth Learn to Skate Program will be held on eight consecutive Sunday afternoons, from 12:00 to 2 :15 p.m. beginning on September 24.

 Each Learn to Skate date is broken into three, 45-minute time options.
 Each time frame will host all three skill levels.
 Please choose the time (A, B or C) that works best for your family and then designate your child's level (Beginner, Level 1 or Level 2) based upon previous skating ability/ skill level.

-Ages 4-10 (as of June 1, 2022) who are new to skating and have not played organized hockey.
+Ages 4-10 (as of September23, 2023) who are new to skating and have never played organized hockey.

 Introduction to skating.
 This level is designed for children who have little to no experience on skates or need assistance skating.